LogoCustom Linear Actuator

 Running-current-only sizingStartup brownout, reset events, and intermittent launch failure.Bench motion passes at steady speed but fails on loaded starts.Size to measured startup peaks and include simultaneous-channel behavior in upstream budget.

-Using light-duty amp assumptions for 1500 N requestsUndersized supply, connectors and fusing in heavy-load deployments.Current draw in pilot units is much higher than early quote assumptions.Bind selection to model-family evidence and verify current row for the exact force-speed profile.
+Using force-only assumptions for 1500 N to 3500 N requestsUndersized supply, connectors and fusing in heavy-load deployments.Current draw in pilot units is much higher than early quote assumptions.Bind selection to model-family evidence and verify current row for the exact force-speed profile.

 Duty-cycle generalized across familiesThermal overload, reduced life and repeated field interventions.Housing temperature drifts upward across repeated duty windows.Use model-level duty rows with stroke and ambient context before release.